cloudera/logredactor/README.txt

 (NOTE: refer to the bottom of this file for details on how) (      to use appenders not associated with the rootLogger)

-[RULES] are a list of [TRIGGER]::[REGEX]::[REDACTION_MASK] separated by '||'
+[RULES] are a list of [TRIGGER]::[REGEX]::[REDACTION_MASK] triplets.
+The rules can either be specified either
+  1) inline in one long string in .policy.rules, separated by '||'
+  2) in a file, each rule on one line, and the full path to the file given in .policy.rules.

-If the log message contains the [TRIGGER], starting from the [TRIGGER] position in the log message, the [REGEX] will be searched and all occurrences will be replaced with the [REDACTION_MASK].
+If the log message contains the [TRIGGER], the [REGEX] will be searched and all occurrences will be replaced with the [REDACTION_MASK].

 All rules for which the [TRIGGER] is found will be applied.
 If the [TRIGGER] is empty, the rule will be applied to all log messages.

 IMPORTANT: [REGEX] are Java regular expressions.
 Make sure escaping of \ is properly done.